ali-albdaer/TelegramStatisticsCollector/README.md

    python get_all_words.py
    ```

    Either script will connect to your Telegram account and start collecting messages from the specified group.
 If it's the first time running the script, you will need to authorize the Telegram client.
-Simply type the code you receive from telegram in the terminal.
+Simply type the code you receive from Telegram in the terminal.

 2. **View the data:**
    `collect_data.py`: the statistics will be saved in: